[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 When I started, I had very little: no money, no network, no strategy.

-I was a passionate fan.
-Someone for whom a cel or a douga was not an “object,” but a tangible trace of a universe that had mattered deeply during childhood or adolescence.
-Physical proof that these works had existed beyond memory.
+I was passionate.
+A fan.
+Someone for whom a cel or a douga was not just an “object,” but a tangible trace of a world that had mattered in youth or adolescence.
+A material proof that those works had existed somewhere beyond my memories.

-Very quickly, however, the auction world imposed itself: platforms, timed sales, lots disappearing in seconds.
+And yet, very quickly, the world of auctions imposed itself.
+The platforms, the sales, the lots disappearing in a matter of seconds.

 And with them, names.
 Often the same ones.
-Names you don’t really know, but that reappear at decisive moments—when the price tips over, when the object becomes unreachable.
+Names you do not really know, yet keep coming back at the decisive moment, when the price suddenly shifts.
+When the object slips out of reach.

-For years, Thierry Fourcassier was one of those names for me.
-I didn’t truly know him.
-I rarely exchanged messages with him.
-I knew almost nothing about his life, his background, or his motivations.
+For years, Thierry Fourcassier was one of those names to me.
+I didn’t really know him, and I only exchanged with him very rarely.
+I knew almost nothing about his life, his path, or his motivations.

 But I saw him win.
 Again and again.
 Cels, dougas, major pieces… at prices I couldn’t even consider paying.